The picture showing why and how much extra tile to buy when placing the tile order

 Think About Future Repairs

-Tiles are made to last, but tile styles don’t always stick around.
-Manufacturers often retire designs, making it hard to find matching replacements years down the line.
+Tiles are made to last.
+But Manufacturers often retire designs, making it hard to find matching replacements years down the line.
 Purchase a few extra boxes to keep in storage for unexpected repairs.
 This ensures consistency in color and pattern if you need to replace tiles years later.

 Wrapping It Up